 Less Coverage:

 CPI collects prices of items mostly from urban areas and it does not collect prices from rural or remote areas.
-Still, the CPI does not take into account the difference in spending patterns between households.
+Still, the CPI does not consider the difference in spending patterns between households.
 Some spend a lot more on one item than another, which introduces the bias in the weight given to a typical item in a basket.
-This will lower the power of CPI to accurately measure the actual price change.
+This will lower the power of CPI to measure the actual price change accurately.

 Producer Price Index, PPI

-It is a measure of the average change in price received by the producers of goods and services.
-PPI is measured as the weighted average price of goods and services at the first commercial transaction by the producer.
-In other terms, PPI measures the average movement of price change of goods and services as they leave the producer.
-It excludes taxes, transport, and trade margins that the purchaser would have to pay.
+PPI measures the average change in price received by producers of goods and services.
+It is measured as the weighted average price of goods and services at the first commercial transaction by the producer.
+In other words, PPI measures the average movement of price change of goods and services as they leave the producer.
+It excludes taxes, transport, and trade margins that the purchaser must pay.

 As opposed to CPI, which is a measurement of price movement from the perspective of the purchaser, PPI is a measurement of price movement from the perspective of the seller.
 The purchasers’ and sellers’ prices can differ because of the indirect taxes, subsidies, transports, and trade margins.